Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-\textbf{Progressive Face Swapping.} Benefiting from the disentanglement of the identity information and the attribute information, our method enables a new face swapping operation: progressive face swapping.
-Similar to style interpolation, progressive face swapping refers to the ability to progressively transfer the source identity to the swapped face image.
-Examples of progressive face swapping are shown in Figure~\ref{fig:progressive-fs}.
+\flushleft \textbf{Progressive Face Swapping Results.} Benefiting from the disentanglement of identity and attribute, our method enables a new face swapping operation: progressive face swapping.
+Similar to style interpolation, progressive face swapping refers to the ability to transfer the source identity to the swapped face image progressively.
+Figure~\ref{fig:progressive-fs} shows progressive face swapping examples.
 The images in each panel are sorted by increasing training iterations.
-In each row, the leftmost and second-from-the-left images are the source and target images, respectively.
+In each row, the leftmost and second-from-the-left images are the source and target images.
 The subsequent images are the results conditioned on different numbers of training iterations.
+Although progressive face swapping results can be obtained by increasing the number of training iterations, the swapped images contain some artifacts due to fewer iterations in training.
+Considering the loss function plays a dominant role in this subsection, we change the coefficient of the identity loss, i.e., $\lambda _{id}$, to obtain the progressive face swapping results.

-As shown in Figure~\ref{fig:progressive-fs}, the generated image is initially similar to the target face image (corresponding to stage I).
-Then, as the number of iterations increases, the visual fidelity of the synthetic image increases.
+As shown in Figure~\ref{fig:progressive-id}, the generated image is initially similar to the target face image (corresponding to stage I).
+Then, as $\lambda _{id}$ increases, the visual fidelity of the synthetic image increases.
 In addition, the identity of the generated image is similar to the identity of the source image (corresponding to stage II).
-However, the similarity of the identity information is low since the facial contour and facial components still resemble the target face image.
-Then, as the number of iterations further increases, the identity of the generated image more closely resembles the identity of the source image.
+However, the similarity of the identity information is low since the facial contour and components still resemble the target face image.
+As $\lambda _{id}$ further increases, the identity of the generated image more closely resembles the identity of the source image.
 For example, the facial contour of the generated image is initially similar to that of the target image; then, it changes gradually and is finally similar to the source image.
 We can also see similar results among the facial components (e.g., eyebrows, noses and mouth) and the complexion.
+We have also shown the evaluation metrics of our method with different $\lambda _{id}$.
+Figure~\ref{fig:progressive-value} shows the id retrieval increases progressively as $\lambda _{id}$ changes.
+Furthermore, the pose error and expression error are also increasing slowly.
+When $\lambda _{id}$ increases to a certain level, the increase rate slows down.
+The results of the quantitative experiments are consistent with the results of the qualitative experiments.